National Capitol DX Association's

 they have QSLs in the Bureau, asking how that could be, since they

 never asked anyone to send them a card.
-One answer is that some
+One answer is that

-include unlimited free use of the QSL Bureau.
-Furthermore, most local
+but they include unlimited free use of the QSL

-clubs in Germany are DARC chapters, and each local chapter has its
+chapters, and each local chapter has its own QSL manager, so when you

-own QSL manager, so when you go to a club meeting you just take your
+go to a club meeting you just take your cards along and turn them in

-cards along and turn them in to your local manager who will make sure
+to your local manager who will make sure they get into the outgoing

-they get into the outgoing bureau system.
-In Japan, your friendly
+bureau system.
+In Japan, your friendly local ham radio

 Another answer we sometimes get when we tell someone they have cards